ShrRa/interpython_hpc/_episodes/12-code-examples.md

 print(f"Sum: {total}, Time taken: {end - start:.4f} seconds")
 ```

-- This code runs on a single core.
-- Useful to measure baseline performance.

 > ## Exercise:
 > Modify the above to use a manual loop with `for` instead of `np.sum`, and compare the performance.
 {: .challenge}